GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents: Introduction

 To address these limitations, we introduce \textbf{GenCellAgent}, a training-free, agentic LLM system for cellular image segmentation, as illustrated in Fig.\ref{fig:overview_figure}.
+The system comprises three coordinated agents, \ie Planning, Execution, and Evaluation, organized in a structured workflow with iterative feedback and optional human-in-the-loop intervention.
+During planning, appropriate segmentation tools are selected from both specialized pretrained models and general-purpose generative methods, while execution applies these tools and evaluation provides refinement signals.
+A memory module further enhances the framework by storing prior segmentation results, tool usage trajectories, and reference examples, which are retrieved to guide future decisions and improve overall performance.
 It integrates four key capabilities: (i) \textbf{intelligent tool selection}, selecting and configuring state-of-the-art community tools for each image; (ii) \textbf{in-context adaptation}, using a few reference examples to handle shifts in modality or imaging conditions (\eg light microscopy$\rightarrow$electron microscopy) without retraining; (iii) \textbf{text-guided, fully automated segmentation of novel objects} via pretrained vision–language models; (iv) \textbf{human-in-the-loop interaction with memory-driven self-evolution and personalization} wherein experts guide the agent with natural language and intuitive edits, and accepted outputs and preferences are stored in the long-term memory to improve future runs and tailor the balance between automation, time, and quality.
 Together, these capabilities reduce annotation and retraining burden and make advanced analysis broadly accessible.
 To our knowledge, this is the first application of LLM agents to cellular image segmentation, linking language-guided reasoning to domain-specific vision tools.